phax/phive/README.md

 # News and noteworthy

+* v7.2.3 - 2022-02-24
+    * Increased the flexibility of the Json output providers
 * v7.2.2 - 2021-11-05
     * Stopping further validations, if an error occurs on XSD level
 * v7.2.1 - 2021-06-09